SAP-samples/btp-s4hana-kyma-business-process-extension/README.md

-# SAP S/4HANA Extended Business Process Scenario in Kyma
+# SAP S/4HANA Extend Business Process Scenario in SAP BTP, Kyma Runtime
 ## Description

 The main intent of this scenario is to complement an existing business process in an SAP solution – currently SAP S/4HANA with additional business process steps.
 This involves adding major logic and additional data and goes beyond simple UI changes.